Size Matters...Or Does It? How to Decide Which Size Wood Fired Hot Tub is Right For You

 Misconception # 2:

 Smaller tubs use less water.
 This isn't always true due to things that take up space in the tub, like seating, the firebox, and the height of the tub itself.
 The other thing to note, is that unless you have a limited water supply, bigger hot tubs don't necessarily mean more wasted water.
-AlumiTubs are guaranteed to never leak, helping preserve the water you use, and you can - and should conserve water in your wood fired hot tub regardless of the size.
+The AlumiTub cedar hot tub is guaranteed to never leak, helping preserve the water you use, and you can - and should conserve water in your wood fired hot tub regardless of the size.
 To do so, follow the steps below:

 Misconception # 3:

 Smaller hot tubs use less wood.
-This isn't true.
-Smaller hot tubs are built with the same size firebox, which take equal amounts of wood to fuel the fire.
+Firewood consumption is a result of heat retention, and in the AlumiTub each size is fairly consistent once the temperature has been established.
 You can reduce your use of wood by using only dry, high quality wood, like cedar, which has excellent heating properties.
 The dryer the wood you use, the less you'll use of it.
 It's also worth noting that not all wood fired hot tubs are built alike.
 AlumiTubs retain heat better thanks to its submerged firebox which heats the water directly (and is protected by a cedar fence, but isn't hot to touch under water), and three layers of insulating properties to help keep it hot year round, even in -50 degree winter temperatures.
 With proper insulation and lid use, your tub will have no problem reaching 104 degrees (or much higher) in any weather condition.

 Misconception # 4: